The Most Popular Responses to “How Would You Describe Your Meetings?

 Instead, you might just ask a question of the group as a whole.
 Pause, then wait until someone answers.
 Then, say something like, “Good, let’s hear from someone else.”
 This will encourage others to jump in.
 The goal is to get everyone to speak without putting anyone on the spot.

 Meetings can be a very powerful way to communicate and solve problems.
 Just remember to avoid calling a meeting if you really don’t need to.
 Create an agenda and stick to it.
 Set a time limit.
-And finally, encourage the group to collaborate, but don’t try to force them.
+And finally, encourage the whole team to collaborate, but don’t try to force them.
 Your meetings can be that efficient and that powerful tool if you use these simple tips.